ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 To facilitate certain taks such as autentication, ``Ansys`` and ``Ansys-internal`` organizations provide to the developer with certain tokens or personal access tokens (PATs).
 These tokens are confidential and for internal use only.
 Some of these tokens can be used as GitHub secrets, others must be requested to pyansys.core@ansys.com.
-If needed, the value of the all the tokens can be obtained by emailing pyansys.maintainers@ansys.com.

 .. _github_tokens: